rickyachmd/rickyachmd/README.md

-not professional, yet not so amateur designer and developer. but surely have a good taste.
+not professional, yet not so amateur designer and developer. but surely got the taste.